 - Zoom Phone Power Pack: Add real-time analytics and historical reports for a monthly price of $25 per user.

 - Zoom IQ for Sales: Conversation intelligence tool designed for sales teams.
 Contact the sales team for a quote.

-Zoom is a modern communication solution that allows users to connect with chat, phone, audio, and video.
-Recently, its video conferencing service Zoom Meetings has evolved into a unified platform called Zoom One.
-This unified communications approach packages persistent chat, meetings, and whiteboard functionality to provide teams with multiple ways to connect and collaborate.
+Zoomis a modern communications solution that allows users to connect via chat, phone, audio, and video across any device.
+Its unified communications approach packages persistent chat, meetings, and whiteboard functionality to provide teams with multiple ways to connect and collaborate.

 - Background noise suppression

 - Virtual background

 Zoom earned another 5 out of 5 score for its niche features.
 This provider has the largest number of integrations than any other video conferencing provider.
 With up to 2,000 third-party apps, users can choose from a wide variety of business apps to extend the functionality of their meeting platform.
 On upper-tier plans, Zoom unlocks premium features like recording transcripts, translated captions, and unlimited cloud storage.